-Bill Bedford and Little Engines both sell 4mm scale (OO gauge) kits of the J11.
+Bachmann sell a RTR model of the J11 for 4mm scale (OO gauge).
+4mm scale kits are also available from Bill Bedford and Little Engines.
 Alan Gibson and BEC have also sold 4mm scale kit in the past, but these are no longer available.

 Gladiator sell a kit of the J11 for 7mm scale (O gauge).

 Ace Trains have announced a model of the J11 for O gauge.